Callback Profiles

 Delete a Callback Profile

-To delete a callback profile:
+To delete a callback profile, perform the following steps:

-1. On the profile settings drop-down list, select the Callback Profiles option.
+- On the profile settings drop-down list, select the Callback Profiles option.

 The Callback Profiles page appears.

-The Confirmation popup appears.
+The Confirmation message pop-up appears.

 Note: